300 mg tenofovir disoproxil fumarate / 200 mg emtricitabine / 150 mg of elvitegravir / 150 mg of cobicistat

 AUST R 194081

-ATRIPLA, EPCLUSA, HARVONI, STRIBILD, GENVOYA, DESCOVY, ODEFSEY, EMTRIVA, TRUVADA, EVIPLERA and VIREAD and GSI are trademarks of Gilead Sciences, Inc. or one of its related companies.
+ATRIPLA, EPCLUSA, HARVONI, STRIBILD, GENVOYA, DESCOVY, ODEFSEY, EMTRIVA, TRUVADA, EVIPLERA, VIREAD, VOSEVI and GSI are trademarks of Gilead Sciences, Inc. or one of its related companies.
 All other trademarks referenced herein are the property of their respective owners.